The with statement

 __enter__

-: This method is executed upon entering thewith
+: This method is executed when entering thewith

 block.
 It can perform initial setup and return an object that will be assigned to the specified variable (ifas variable